 To get a general idea of the Roth IRA’s advantages, check out this paper that T. Rowe Price put together showing how much more spendable income is available with a Roth IRA in retirement over traditional IRAs.

-Besides the above benefits of a Roth IRA, in this article, we’ll focus on what makes a Roth IRA great for paying for college tuition.
+Besides the above benefits of a Roth IRA, in this article, we’ll focus on what makes a Roth IRA great for paying for college tuition - as well as discuss the drawbacks.
+Roth IRAs have perks, but just like 529 plans, they also have cons.

 More Control Over Your Money With A Roth IRA